jxnl/blog/docs/writing/posts/learning.md

 I'm going to break this down into two sections:

-1. What I did in high school and college
+**What I did in high school and college**

+1. Design
+2. Data Science

-2. What I did after college
+**What I did after college**

 - Pottery

 - Weightlifting
-   - Rock Climbing

 - Jiu Jitsu

 - Rocket League

 - Freediving

 It's a false dichotomy in the sense that the tactics and strategies for knowledge acquisition apply to physical skills, and the volume and leverage required to learn physical skills also apply to knowledge acquisition.
-But consider this an experiment.
+But consider this an experiment, I'll go over each one and a lesson I learned.

 <!-- more -->